December 12, 2025 (5mo ago) — last updated April 27, 2026 (27d ago)

 Both sets of ideas reinforce each other: writing clean code is a professional act, and professionalism expects clean code.

-Strip away frameworks and architecture diagrams, and what’s left are habits and mindsets: responsibility, honesty, continuous learning, and the discipline to build for the long term.
-Those habits separate a true software craftsperson from someone who simply produces lines of code.
+Strip away frameworks and architecture, and what remains are habits and mindsets: responsibility, honesty, continuous learning, and the discipline to build for the long term.
+Those habits separate a software craftsperson from someone who simply produces lines of code.

 The Power of Saying No